nobooli/POLton/docs/src/trivia-streams.md

 Try!
 PS5:

 She participated in a sneak peek of the PS5, in which her Nijisanji colleague Mayuzumi Kai also participated (in their own respective channels).
-The project consisted of various popular Japanese Youtubers, including Hikakin and Hanae Natsuki (Tanjiro's seiyuu).
-Despite her participating in the sneak peek, she didn't win the preorder lottery for the PS5 so she still doesn't have it.
+Despite her participating in the sneak peek, she didn't win the preorder lottery for the PS5 so she still doesn't have the console.